 Income Taxes.
 We recognize current tax liabilities and assets based on an estimate of taxes payable or refundable in the current year for each of the jurisdictions in which we transact business.
 As part of the determination of our current tax liability, we exercise considerable judgment in evaluating positions we have taken in our tax returns.
 We have established reserves for probable tax exposures.
 These reserves, included in long-term tax liabilities, represent our estimate of amounts expected to be paid, which we adjust over time as more information becomes available.
 We also recognize deferred tax assets and liabilities for the estimated future tax effects attributable to temporary differences (e.g., book depreciation versus tax depreciation).
 The calculation of current and deferred tax assets and liabilities requires management to apply significant judgment relating to the application of complex tax laws, changes in tax laws or related interpretations, uncertainties related to the outcomes of tax audits and changes in our operations or other facts and circumstances.
 We must continually monitor changes in these factors.
 Changes in such factors may result in changes to management estimates and could require us to adjust our tax assets and liabilities and record additional income tax expense or benefits.
 Our repatriation policy is to look at our foreign earnings on a jurisdictional basis.
 We have historically determined that a portion of the undistributed earnings of our foreign subsidiaries will be repatriated to the United States and accordingly, we have provided a deferred tax liability on such foreign source income.
-In 2012, we reorganized certain foreign subsidiaries.
-We have determined at December 31, 2014 that a portion of our foreign earnings are indefinitely reinvested, and therefore deferred income taxes have not been provided on such foreign subsidiary earnings.
+In 2012, we reorganized certain foreign subsidiaries to simplify our business structure, and evaluated our liquidity requirements in the United States and the capital requirements of our foreign subsidiaries.
+We have heave historically determined at December 31, 2014 that a portion of our foreign earnings are indefinitely reinvested, and therefore deferred income taxes have not been provided